 Boxing is an intense form of exercise that combines anaerobic (the intense bursts of activity) and aerobic (30-60 minute workouts take some serious endurance) activity.
 This forces your body to rely heavily on glycolytic (carbohydrate) and oxidative (fat) metabolism for energy.
 Literature actually suggests that forms of HIIT, like boxing, are superior for sustained, long-term fat loss when compared to traditional low-intensity, steady-state (LISS) cardio.

 The nature of a boxing workout promotes fat-loss beyond just the time you spend in the gym.
 Some people refer to this as the “afterburn effect” of HIIT.
 Basically, your body will burn more calories for up to 48 hours after your training session even when you’re just chillin’ on the couch (assuming you work hard enough and push yourself a bit).
+Even a beginner workout for women will leave you sweating and exhausted.

 Lastly, boxing is a superb way to burn fat and keep it off because it stimulates a process in your cells called mitochondrial biogenesis.
 The reason that process is so crucial is because it increases metabolism—your body essentially requires more energy to perform daily functions.